René de Marmande: Pre-war career

 Other activists in the committee included Charles Desplanques, Alphonse Merrheim, Émile Janvion, Paul Delesalle and Auguste Garnery.

-In August 1907 René de Marmande, Amédée Dunois, Benoît Broutchoux, Henri Beylie and Pierre Monatte were among the French delegates to the International Anarchist Congress of Amsterdam, where Marmande was rapporteur for the discussion on "anti-militarism as a tactic of anarchism".
+In August 1907 Marmande, Amédée Dunois, Benoît Broutchoux, Henri Beylie, and Pierre Monatte were among the French delegates to the International Anarchist Congress of Amsterdam, where Marmande was rapporteur for the discussion on "anti-militarism as a tactic of anarchism".

 Only eight French anarchists attended the Congress at all.

 Marmande signed a proposition that said syndicalism and the material interests of the proletariat were the main basis of revolutionary activity, and another that said revolutionary trade unionism and the general strike are only means and can in no way replace the Social Revolution.
 The capitalistic régime could only be abolished through an insurrection and expropriation, and the battle should be directed against all authoritarian forces.

-René de Marmande also attended the congress of the AIA while in Amsterdam.
+Marmande also attended the congress of the AIA while in Amsterdam.

 Marmande met Emma Goldman at the anarchist congress.
 In her notes she recorded: